odezzshuuk/linked-notes/sorted/dotNET/unity/unity-hlsl-semantic.md

 ## Where To Use

+- After a structure member
+- After an argument in a function's input argument list
+- After the function's input argument list

 - Used as parameter or return value of shader stage function
 - Parameter and return value correspond to input and output of the shader stage
 - Both wrapped in a struct or directly is allowed